codewithleader/journal-app/README.md

  - Activate a note for editing.
  - Change the active note by changing the selection.

+ ### Update Notes to Firestore.
+ - Created new action startSaveNote.

+ ### Refresh sidebar with update note.
+ - SweetAlert2 was used to inform the user that their note has been updated.

 #### Commit

 - Type: Feat, Fix, Refactor, Test.